-Many patients with gingivitis have calculus or other associated local factors (eg, defective dental restorations) that interfere with personal oral hygiene and the ability to remove bacterial plaque.
-An acceptable therapeutic result for these individuals is usually obtained when personal plaque control measures are performed in conjunction with professional removal of plaque, calculus, and other local contributing factors.^{26,27}

-Removal of dental calculus is accomplished by scaling and root planing procedures using hand, sonic, or ultrasonic instruments.
+Many patients with gingivitis have calculus or other associa-ted local factors (e.g., defective dental restorations) that interfere with personal oral hygiene and the ability to remove bacterial plaque.
+An acceptable therapeutic result for these individuals is usually obtained when personal plaque control measures are performed in conjunction with professional removal of plaque, calculus, and other local contributing factors.^{26,27} Removal of dental calculus is accomplished by scaling and root planing procedures using hand, sonic, or ultrasonic instruments.
 The therapeutic objective of scaling and root planing is to remove plaque and calculus to reduce subgingival bacteria below a threshold level capable of initiating clinical inflammation.
+The success of instrumentation is determined by evaluating the periodontal tissues following treatment and during the maintenance phase of therapy.